Mar del Plata: Government

 Mar del Plata is the head of the department of General Pueyrredón.
-The current Mayor of the city and department is Guillermo Montenegro, of the Juntos por el Cambio party.
+The current mayor of the city and department is Guillermo Montenegro, of the Juntos por el Cambio party.

 The town council has some legislative powers.
-The term of office for both the Mayor and council members is four years.
+The term of office for both the mayor and council members is four years.

 In 1919, Mar del Plata became the first town in South America to have a Socialist Mayor, a son of Italian Immigrants, Teodoro Bronzini.
 The Socialist Party would dominate the city political landscape for most of the 20th century.

 Mar del Plata has had 109 Mayors and Commissioners from 1881 to the present.

-There is an extensive but interesting work by the American political scientist Susan Stokes about the democratic process in Mar del Plata since 1983 in comparison to other regions of Argentina.
-One of the main thesis of her articles is that the social and economic development of Mar del Plata was quite atypical, with a strong prevalence of middle-class values that discouraged the policy of clientelism that is the common background in other urban environments of Argentina.
+There is a work by the American political scientist Susan Stokes about the democratic process in Mar del Plata since 1983 in comparison to other regions of Argentina.
+One of the main theses of her articles is that the social and economic development of Mar del Plata was quite atypical, with a strong prevalence of middle-class values that discouraged the policy of clientelism that is the common background in other urban environments of Argentina.

 Education

-The area has many Schools and Universities, some of these are private or public.
+The area has many schools and universities, both private and public.
 It once had a German school, Johann-Gutenberg-Schule.

-There is a wide variety of schools dedicated to the education of art:
+There is a wide variety of art schools: